iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 3. Find out who is the *owner* of the JSON document that was shared with you
 4. What is the *uuid* of the document?
 5. Bonus: Use ``metadata-pems-list`` to find out if anyone else has read permission on this document

-**Explore the AWS Console**

-Using your iam_username and iam_password, log into ``https://iplant-aws.signin.aws.amazon.com/console``

-**Exercises:**

-1. Try to look inside other people's S3 buckets.
-Can you?
-Can you look in your own?
-2. Create a directory in your S3 bucket and upload a small file to it.
-3. Try to inspect a running EC2 instance running.
-What is its public IP address?

 **Check out the workshop material from Github**